Skoptsy: Beliefs and practices

 Genitals of Skoptsy men, "lesser seal" (left) and "greater seal" (right).

-Skoptsy is a plural of skopets, at the time the Russian term for "castrate" (in contemporary Russian, the term has become restricted to referring to the sect, in its generic meaning replaced by the loanwords yévnukh е́внух, i.e. eunuch, and kastrat кастрат).

-Besides castration, the Skoptsy inherited all their beliefs and practices from the Khlysty, such as an abstinence from pleasures such as alcohol, profanity, and sex.
-They also adopted the ritual of radenie, an ecstatic practice of singing and dancing, though it was not considered sacramental as it was among the Khlysty.
+The aim of the Skoptsy was to end original sin, which they believed had come into the world by the first coitus between Adam and Eve.
+They believed that human genitals were the true mark of Cain, and that the true message of Jesus Christ included the practice of castration.
+As a result, they believed that Jesus himself had been a castrate, and that his example had been followed by the apostles and the early Christian saints.
+The Skoptsy worshipped their founder Kondraty Selivanov as the second Christ and, after his death, adopted the belief that Selivanov would return and start the thousand-year reign of Christ once 144,000 people had been castrated (their interpretation of Revelation 7:4).

 It is unclear what originally inspired the practice of self-castration, though it may have been derived from the circumcision practiced by Jews and Muslims.
+According to one view, the Skoptsy emerged as a reaction to occasional instances of sexual relations between the Khlysty (a preceding sect) after their ecstatic dances or with their "spiritual sister".
 Ecclesiastical historian Diarmaid MacCulloch, believes that the practice originated in a mistranslation by founder Kondraty Selivanov of a biblical command in Genesis 1:28 as плотитесь ("castrate yourselves") rather than плодитесь ("be fruitful").
 The Skoptsy themselves supported the practice with biblical passages such as Matthew 19:12, Matthew 18:8–9, and Luke 23:29.
 They also cited the purported self-castration of Origen, whose reading of Matthew had been rejected by the Orthodox Church.
 However, it is unknown if these passages and examples inspired the original Skoptsy, or were only referenced post hoc.

-The Skoptsy believed that human genitals were a mark of original sin, and that after the expulsion from the Garden of Eden, Adam and Eve had the halves of the forbidden fruit grafted onto their bodies, forming testicles and breasts.
-Thus, the removal of these sexual organs restored the Skoptsy to the pristine state before the original sin.

-The Skoptsy's aim was to perfect the individual by eradicating original sin, which they believed had come into the world by the first coitus between Adam and Eve.
-They believed that human genitals were the true mark of Cain, and that the true message of Jesus Christ included the practice of castration, that Jesus himself had been a castrate, and that his example had been followed by the apostles and the early Christian saints.